tum-fml/vda5050_connector/README.md

 If any parameters are not readable or not found in the parameter server, there is a warning output.
 Please check if you have a typo in your config file.

 ## Configuration Options
-* Connection
-* Topic mapping
-* ...
+Please see the contents of `config\daemons_params.yaml` for configuration options.

 ## Known Bugs
-* Currently, the console ouput is done twice for some parameters due to the architecture
+* Currently, the console ouput is done twice for some parameters due to the architecture.

 ## About
 The ROS-VDA-5050-Connector was developed by idealworks in cooperation with [TUM fml – future.meets.logistics](https://www.linkedin.com/company/tum-fml/).